TritonDataCenter/sdc-cloudapi/docs/index.md

 allow_shared_images | Boolean | Whether to allow provisioning from a shared image.
 Default is false volumes   | Array    | A list of objects representing volumes to mount when the newly created machine boots disks     | Array    | An array of disk objects to be created (bhyve) encrypted | Boolean  | Place this instance into an encrypted server.
+Optional.
 Default is false

 #### volumes